enmasseio/babble/README.md

   When a `decision` function is provided, the function is invoked as `decision(response, context)`.
 The function must return the id for the next block in the control flow, which must be available in the provided `options`.
+  The function `decision` can also return a Promise resolving with an id for the next block.
   If `decision` is not provided, the next block will be mapped directly from the `response`.
 Parameter `choices` is a map with the possible next blocks in the flow.
 The next block is selected by the id returned by the `decision` function.
   The returned block is used as next block in the control flow.

 - `babble.iif(condition: function | RegExp | * [, trueBlock : Block] [, falseBlock : Block]) : Block`
-  Create a control folow starting with an `IIf` block.
+  Create a control flow starting with an `IIf` block.
+  When the condition is a function, it can either return a boolean or a Promise resolving with a boolean value.
   When the condition evaluates `true`, `trueBlock` is executed.
 If no `trueBlock` is provided, the next block in the chain will be executed.
   When the condition evaluates `true`, `falseBlock` is executed.